kabavol/LMSMonitor/README.md

 - Stereo Peak Meter - dBfs metered
 - Large Downmix (visual data only) VU meter
 - Large Downmix (visual data only) Spectrum
-- All-In-One - track details and spectrum/VU "swoosh"
+- All-In-One - track details and spectrum/VU "swoosh" (use -a1 or simply -a)
-- All-In-One - fixed mode (use -aa)
+- All-In-One - fixed mode (use -a2 or simply -a -a)
 - Easter Eggs - fixed mode (use -E[1-6])

 ### Installation